xmartlabs/xmartlabs.github.io/_posts/2020-03-30-ios-continuous-integration-delivery-using-fastlane-and-bitrise.md

 excerpt: "CI and CD set up used by Xmartlabs iOS team.
 We show how to configure Fastlane and Bitrise to automate the app release process to TestFlight."
 date: 2020-04-17 10:00:00
 author: Martin Barreto
-tags: [CI, fastlane, bitrise, iOS]
+tags: [Xmartlabs, CI, fastlane, bitrise, iOS]
 category: development
 author_id: mtnBarreto
 featured_image: /images/ios-fastlane-ci/featured.png